-Self payment substance abuse rehabilitation programs are an outstanding alternative to other types of rehabilitation centers i.e. private medical insurance and state funded programs.
-Individuals who are able to attend self payment programs pay for their entire rehab process out of pocket.
+Self payment drug treatment centers are an excellent alternative to other types of treatment facilities i.e. private medical insurance and state funded facilities.
+People who are able to attend self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse rehab program.
-To learn more about self payment at a specific program, contact a substance abuse rehabilitation facility and ask about their payment options.
-It is beneficial to contact several facilities so that you have a comparison of your choices regarding rehab options and payment methods.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
+In order to learn more about self payment programs, contact a drug treatment center and ask about their payment options.
+It is beneficial to contact a number of programs so that you have an understanding of your choices with regards to treatment options and payment options.

 Drug addiction and alcoholism affects many older Americans and seniors, and this problem is projected to only worsen in the coming years.
 Seniors who are covered through the Medicare program, an insurance program funded through the federal government for Americans in this age bracket, can use their Medicare benefits to receive treatment services for drug or alcohol addiction at a variety of drug rehab centers around the country.
 Medicare covers both inpatient and outpatient rehab programs, and seniors who wish to receive treatment can consult with their primary care physician to choose a treatment program covered by Medicare which would fit his or her particular needs.